simonmysun/HTTP-Shell/README.md

 # Requirements
-- Python 3 for Server
+- Python 3 for Server (or Docker - see Usage section)
 - Install requirements.txt
 - Bash for Linux Client
 - PowerShell 2.0 or greater for Windows Client

 # Download
 It is recommended to clone the complete repository or download the zip file.